Ameer-Hamza289/infusion_detection/client/README.md

 # IDS Dashboard Client

-A beautiful React dashboard for the Intrusion Detection System that displays attack sessions, visualizations, and analytics.
+A beautiful React dashboard for the Intrusion Detection System that displays attack sessions, visualizations, and analytics and admin.

 ## Features